Let’s see how to put all the pieces together and create a complete system.

 Here’s how Apple arose and changed our lives.…

 The original Apple computer was invented by Steve Wozniak, who was an engineer at Hewlett-Packard.
-In 1975, he offered the plans to his boss at Hewlett-Packard, but his boss said Steve’s computer didn’t fit into Hewlett-Packard’s marketing plan.
-His boss suggested that Steve start his own company.
+In 1975, he offered the plans to his boss, who said Steve’s computer didn’t fit into Hewlett-Packard’s marketing plan and suggested Steve start his own company.
 Steve did.

 He worked with his friend, Steve Jobs.
 Steve Wozniak was the engineer; Steve Jobs was the businessman.
 Both were young: Steve Wozniak was 22; Steve Jobs was 19.
 Both were college drop-outs.
-They’d worked together before: when high-school students, they’d built and sold blue boxes (boxes that people attached to telephones to illegally make long-distance calls free).
-Steve & Steve had sold 200 blue boxes at $80 each, giving them a total of $16,000 in illegal money.
+They’d worked together before: while high-school students, they’d built and sold blue boxes (which attach to phones to illegally make long-distance calls free).
+Steve & Steve had sold 200 blue boxes at $80 each, totaling $16,000 in illegal money.

 To begin Apple Computer Company, Steve & Steve invested just $1300, which they got by selling a used Volkswagen Micro Bus and a used calculator.

 They built the first Apple computer in their garage.
-They sold it by word of mouth, then later by ads.
-The advertised price was just $666.60.
+They sold it by word of mouth, then by ads saying the price was $666.66.

-Like all computers of that era, the first Apple computer was primitive: it had none of the features for which Apple is now famous.
-(No color, no 3½-inch floppy disks, no CD-ROM disks, no mouse, no icons, no pull-down menus, no laser printers, no desktop publishing, no pretty fonts, no paint & draw programs.)
+The first Apple computer was primitive: it had none of the features for which Apple is now famous.
+(No color, no 3½-inch floppy disks, no CD-ROM disks, no mouse, no icons, no pull-down menus, no touch screens, no laser printers, no desktop publishing, no pretty fonts, no paint & draw programs.)

 At first, folks used the Apple 2 just to play games and didn’t take it seriously.
 But two surprise events changed the world’s feelings about Apple.

-Apple 2+ In 1979, Apple Computer Corporation began shipping an improved Apple 2, called the Apple 2+.
+Apple 2+ In 1979, Apple Computer Corporation shipped an improved Apple 2, called the Apple 2+.

 Its main improvement was that its ROM chips contained a better version of Basic, called Applesoft Basic, which could handle decimals.
-(The version of Basic in the old Apple 2’s ROM chips handled just integers.)
+(The old Apple 2’s ROM chips handled just integers.)

 Another improvement was how the Reset key acted.

-Slots In the Apple 2+ and its predecessors, the motherboard contained eight slots, numbered from 0 to 7.
-Each slot could hold a printed-circuit card.
+Slots In the Apple 2+ and its predecessors, the motherboard had eight slots, numbered from 0 to 7, which could hold printed-circuit cards.

 Unlike its predecessors, the Apple 2e omitted slot 0, because the Apple 2e’s motherboard contained lots of RAM (64K) and didn’t need a RAM card.

-The Apple 2e was invented in 1983 — the same year as the IBM XT.
-Which was better?
+The Apple 2e was invented in 1983, the same year as the IBM XT.
+Which computer was better?

 Apple 2c In 1984, Apple created a shrunken Apple 2e called the Apple 2 compact (Apple 2c).
-Besides being smaller and lighter than the Apple 2e, it cost less.
-It also consumed less electricity.
+It was smaller and lighter than the Apple 2e, cost less, and consumed less electricity.

 When the 2c first came out, its ROM was fancier than the 2e’s, so that the 2c could handle Basic and a mouse better than the 2e.
 But in February 1985, Apple began putting the fancy ROM chips in the 2e also, so every new 2e handled Basic and a mouse as well as the 2c.